What Grandparents Need to Know About Food and Feeding Safety

 Unless your grandchild is showing signs of malnutrition, your role as a grandparent doesn’t extend to making decisions about how or when a child is fed.
 Make sure you know and respect the parents’ wishes about how their child is nourished.
 If you question what they are doing, learn about their chosen method so you can understand their reasoning.

-Once a baby begins eating solid foods, it’s vital to be aware of the foods that are common choking hazards.
+No matter how your grandchild is being fed, certain foods pose choking hazards that all caregivers should be aware of.
+Once a baby begins eating solid foods, it's vital to be aware of the foods that are common choking hazards.
 This list includes:

 • whole hot dogs, or round slices of them